94929/94929.github.io/index.md

 ---

-> Machine Learning Backend Engineer with 3+ years of work experience.
+> Machine Learning Engineer with 3+ years of work experience.

 <details>
     <summary>If you'd like to know more about me, click then type `import jinsung`</summary>